 The Problem.
 This huge project would divert Colorado River water immediately upstream of the Grand Canyon, further diminishing flows for a river that no longer reaches the ocean.

 The $2-4 billion would be spent on a complicated array of 140 miles of pipelines, pumping stations, reservoirs and generators crossing state, federal and tribal lands.
-Paying for the costly Pipeline will require huge water rate, impact fee and property tax increases in Washington and Kane Counties.
+Paying for the expensive Lake Powell Pipeline will require huge water rate, impact fee and property tax increases in Washington and Kane Counties.
 The project is so complex that over the last 10 years the state has spent $33+ million on paperwork and planning, with many expecting this permitting cost to double in coming years.

 The Truth.
 Pipeline proponents claim this costly project is necessary because the area is running out of water, but water data and a groundswell of public opinion prove the $2+ billion project is as unnecessary as it is unpopular.